Cryst/gns3-docker-images/openvswitch/README.md

 This appliance provides an Open vSwitch, it's based on Alpine Linux.
 Open vSwitch is documented at <http://docs.openvswitch.org/en/stable/>.

+Before running this container you must load the openvswitch module in the host OS.

 This image is derived from the GNS3 appliance, for details see
 <https://github.com/GNS3/gns3-registry/tree/master/docker/openvswitch>